-Physical Therapist Assistant Associate in Science Degree
+Physical Therapist Assistant:

 The Physical Therapist Assistant Program is designed to prepare graduates for employment in hospitals, rehabilitation centers, private practices, schools, and home care agencies.
 Physical Therapist Assistants (PTAs) provide a variety of skilled physical therapy treatment to patients following a care plan designed by the Physical Therapist (PT) and under the supervision and direction of a PT.
-Upon program completion, students are eligible for registration in or licensure where required.
+Upon program completion, students are eligible for licensure.

 The program is offered through a collaborative agreement between HCC and Naugatuck Valley Community College.
-The two-year course of study begins in January and includes 67 credits.
+The twoyear course of study begins in January and includes 67-68 credits.
 The PTA core courses are taken at Naugatuck Valley Community College during the day.
 All other courses are taken at HCC.